Skip to content

 What happens if I don't have legal cover?

 If you don't add legal expenses cover to your home insurance, it simply means that you will have to cover any legal costs related to your home without the help of your home insurance.
-This can be expensive, especially if your case takes a long time to come to a resolution.
-In comparison, the added cost of legal cover to your home insurance isn't nearly as expensive, so it's worthwhile to consider adding it to your policy.

 Can I buy legal expenses cover separately?

-It is possible to by standalone legal expenses insurance, but typically it's bought as an add-on with a car or home insurance policy.
 This is because most people don't usually need a standalone policy.
 Adding legal cover to your home insurance gives you peace of mind without having to worry about managing and paying premiums for another insurance policy.

 How do I access legal advice provided by my home insurance?

-If you're still having trouble, you can always contact your provider directly by phone or through their website
+If you're still having trouble, you can always contact your provider directly by phone or through their website.

 Will legal expenses insurance cover compensation payments?